Why Do My Hiking Boots Hurt My Toes? (7 Possible Reasons)

 Tighten Your Laces

 The first thing that you can try is tightening your laces.
+I always need my laces tied pretty tight because otherwise my feet start to hurt.

 If your shoes are too big and your feet are sliding all around, you may just need to tighten them up to avoid that slipping.